wp-plugins/xfile/readme.txt

 == Description ==

-* XFile is a multi-talent file managers.
+* XFile is a multi-talent file manager.
 Perfect for quick editing and managing files.
-There are also top-notch picture editors.

-Please leave us here a comment or some suggestion.
-Changing this or that is not a problem at all.

 == Problems ==
 * In case you have trouble with XFile, you can also purchase the stand-alone version and upload it to your wordpress site.
 The stand-alone version has usually less problems.
 You can buy it from here : http://www.xappcommander.com/index.php?option=com_jdownloads&view=viewcategory&catid=4&Itemid=189